Vape juice strength: How much nicotine is in a cigarette?

 Have you ditched tobacco for an electronic alternative?
-Not sure what nicotine level you need in e-liquid?
+Not sure what nicotine level you need in your vape juice?

 If the answer is yes to both of these questions then this guide is for you.

-Choosing e-liquid is confusing, especially if it is your first juice.
+Choosing e-juice is confusing, especially if it is your first vape juice.

-Not only do you have to worry about the hundreds of flavors on offer and the PG/VG ratio, but you also have to choose your nicotine strength.
+Not only do you have to worry about the hundreds of vape juice flavors on offer and the PG/VG ratio, but you also have to choose your nicotine strength.

 Expressed as milligrams per milliliter (mg/ml), getting the right nicotine strength is very important for new vapers.